ozwillo/ozwillo-doc/_includes/3-provisioning.md

 **What is the difference between cancellation and destruction URIs?**

-Pending instances (those for which a request has been made to the app factory, but for which no [acknowledgement](#3-3-provider-acknowledgement) has been sent) can be canceled using the same mechanism as [Instance destruction](#s3-destruction) but at the application-wide `cancellation_uri`.
+Pending instances (those for which a request has been made to the app factory, but for which no [acknowledgement](#s3-3-provider-acknowledgement) has been sent) can be canceled using the same mechanism as [Instance destruction](#s3-destruction) but at the application wide `cancellation_uri`.

 So `cancellation_uri` (and associated secret) is linked to the app factory, when `destruction_uri` is linked to an application instance.
 It means in particular that `cancellation_uri` should reject the destruction of provisionned instances.